 • Suppositories

-These methods allow all of the power of heroin to hit the body in a gigantic wave that overwhelms and overpowers.
+These methods allow all of the potency of heroin to hit the body in a gigantic wave that overwhelms and overpowers.
 Rather than feeling slightly impaired in a slow burn, users are suddenly vaulted into a new realm of experience.
 This is the sort of transformation the brain tends to remember, and it tends to make heroin much more addictive than other types of substances that enter the body through oral routes.

-Finding Help for Drug Addiction
+Finding Help for Heroin Addiction at Michael’s House